Sydney-Informatics-Hub/HASS-29_Quotation_Tool/README.md

 ## Extract and Display the Quotes
 Once your files have been uploaded, you can use the QuotationTool to extract quotes from the text.
-The quotes, along with their metadata, will be stored in a table format in a pandas dataframe.
+The quotes, along with their metadata, will be stored in a table format inside a pandas dataframe.

 <img width='740' src='./img/quotes_df.png'/>